SSWConsulting/SSW.Rules.Content/rules/do-you-make-sure-you-get-latest-and-compile/rule.md

 ---

 As a developer, there are few things more frustrating than troubles compiling an application.
-It's amazing how often you can't simply Clone a repository (aka "Get Latest") and compile it.
+It's amazing how often you can't simply clone a repository (aka "Get Latest") and compile it.
 Too often the response from other developers is "it works on my machine".

 A good developer makes it easy to get a new project, compile it, and have a smooth "F5" experience.